emqx/emqx-docs/en_US/bridge/bridge.md

 {% emqxce %}
 ::: danger
-Only the following functions are applicable in EMQ X Broker：
+Only the following functions are applicable in EMQX Broker：
 - MQTT bridge
 - RPC bridge
-The rest are exclusive to EMQ X Enterprise.
+The rest are exclusive to EMQX Enterprise.
 It is recommended to use [rule engine] (../rule/rule-engine.md) to realize more flexible bridge function.
 :::
 {% endemqxce %}